The Next Big Revenue Management Innovation

 - tweaking modules to make them more robust

-It’s important assistance and it’s well-intended.
-But it’s also the bare minimum.
+This assistance is important and well-intended, but it’s also the bare minimum.
 It’s tinkering at the margins.
-And it’s not nearly enough given the big, burly challenges RM teams face.
+And it’s not nearly enough given the big, burly challenges revenue management teams face.

 They are working on a faster horse when teams really need a car instead.